scientifichackers/ampy/README.md

 ## ampy

-Adafruit MicroPython Tool (ampy) - Utility to interact with a CircuitPython or MicroPython board over a serial connection.
+MicroPython Tool (ampy) - Utility to interact with a CircuitPython or MicroPython board over a serial connection.

 Ampy is meant to be a simple command line tool to manipulate files and run code on a CircuitPython or MicroPython board over its serial connection.